Mamba-cita/Mamba-cita/README.md

 <!-- Learning Section -->
 ## 🌱 Learning
-I'm always learning and currently delving into [current learning focus] to stay ahead of the tech curve.
+I'm always learning and currently delving into iOS development to stay ahead of the tech curve.

 <!-- Collaboration Section -->
 ## 👯 Collaboration
-I'm open to collaborating on projects related to [specific interests or types of projects].
+I'm open to collaborating on projects related to health, logistics, and climate.
 Let's build something awesome together!

 <!-- Looking for Help Section -->
 ## 🤔 Looking for Help
-I'm currently seeking expertise in [specific challenges or problems].
+I'm currently seeking expertise in iOS development.
 Your insights are highly valued!

 <!-- Ask Me About Section -->
 ## 💬 Ask Me About